Azure/draft-classic/docs/getting-started.md

 ## Great Success!

-Now when we run `draft connect` and open the local URL using `curl` or our browser, we can see our app has been updated!
+Now when we run `draft connect` and open the local URL using `curl` or our browser, we can see our application has been updated!

 ```shell
 $ curl localhost:8080